smokers10/infrast/README.md

 if you set mentioned config value with plain text it will give you error message, due to how we implement encryption on this package please use our provided tool [enigma](https://github.com/smokers10/enigma) for creating confidential configuration value.

+<b> How To Setup Firebase </b> <br>
+As you can see the configuration required firebase service account key, to get that information please follow this instruction

+1. Go to your firebase console then go to `project setting`.
+2. Select `service account` tab.
+3. On `firebase admin SDK` click `Generate new private key` button, it will show you modal pop up click `Generate Key` you will download a JSON file from firebase console.
+4. After you downloaded the JSON, open the file and then encode all information inside using base64, you use [this](https://www.base64decode.org/) site to encode your private key.
+5. encrypt your encoded private key using [enigma](https://github.com/smokers10/enigma).
+6. Set encrypted private key to your configuration YAML.

 ### Step 3 : Initialize Infrast
 here the code example on how to use infrast with fiber framework :
 ```